MaxLeiter/maxleiter.com/posts/supabase-next-analytics.md

     npm install @supabase/supabase-js
     ```

-3. Create two `supabase/public.js` and `supabase/private.js` where you want to; I put them in `lib`. `Private` will contain a connection with the `service_role` key while `public` will use the anon one.
+3. Create two files, `supabase/public.js` and `supabase/private.js`, where you want to; I put them in `lib`. `Private` will contain a connection with the `service_role` key while `public` will use the anon one.
 Two files aren't necessary, but I like distinguishing them so I can be sure which I'm using.

     They should each look something like this: